 The extreme cushioning of the midsole makes the Stinson 3 ATR a very comfortable running shoe.
-The upper also does a great job of hugging the foot in a stable, sock-like manner.
-The upper was designed to enhance the fit in the midfoot area by wrapping around the foot for a comfortable fit.
+The upper also does a great job of hugging the foot in a stable, sock-like manner, especially in the midfoot area.
 The improved heel cup and ankle padding, as well as no seams on the inside of the upper, add to the comfort of the shoe.
 The padded tongue was found to be comfortable for some, but added to the tightness of the shoe for others.
 This Hoka One One shoe, like others in the highly-cushioned line, was said to alleviate some foot and knee pain for chronically injured runners.
 Runners prone to plantar fasciitis

 praised the shoe for allowing them to run again.
 Some flat-footed runners said the arch support was too high and created blisters while others said it was fine.
 The shoe got high praise for its comfort on longer runs and recovery runs.

 The Stinson 3 ATR is available in seven different color options with "Hoka" in small letters on the forefoot of the shoe.
 A colored stripe through the center of the bulky midsole breaks up the size of the midsole and creates an illusion that the midsole is smaller than it is.
 Flat pin-striped laces are colored to match the color scheme of the shoe.